 Today’s journey will take you to Cape Cod, but you’ll want to stop at the village of Plymouth first.
 Founded in 1620, it’s most famous as the site of the landing of the Pilgrims, with Plymouth Rock purportedly marking the very spot they disembarked.
 Explore more history by visiting Plimouth Plantation, a living history museum, and the Mayflower, a full-scale replica of the ship, complete with costumed guides.
 Enjoy time on the water by taking a Hyannis Harbor Cruise in Hyannis before reaching your final destination of Yarmouth.
-Your second day on The Cape will be filled with beautiful beaches along the Cape Cod National Seashore, lighthouses and whales.
-Take a stroll across the dunes, tour one of the five historic Cape Cod lighthouses, open to the public, and then watch for whales by joining a tour from Provincetown, with humpbacks and other marine life frequently spotted.
+On your second day on Cape Cod, enjoy a half-day whale-watching cruise and take time to explore the rest of the peninsula with its beaautiful beaches and iconic lighthouses.

 Day 4 & 5

 Martha’s Vineyard, MA (28 miles)